ShipBook/ShipBookSDK-Android/README.md

 Log.v(TAG, "the log message"); // Verbose log
 ```

-### Calling log with `getLogger`
-Working with the static logger isn't ideal:
+### Simpler Implementation
+ShipBook employs a simpler system for logs because the static logger causes the following issues:

-* The implementation is much slower especially in cases that the log is closed.
+* Implementation is slower, especially in cases where the log is closed.
-* You need each time to add the word TAG for each log.
+* You need to add the word TAG for each log.

-Therefore we created a simpler system for logs.

-For to have a log on each class you should create a logger:
+To have a log on each class you will need to create a logger:
 ```java
 import io.shipbook.shipbooksdk.ShipBook;
 ...